TACC/coe-332-sp22/docs/unit05/flask_docker.rst

 **EXERCISE**

-Containerize your Dr. Moreau apps!
-Create a route that creates one random animal.
-Post a link to your route to Slack.
-Have another classmate hit your route, and build an animal.
+Containerize your flask meteorite landings server from last week:

+  1. Create a Dockerfile for your server.
+  2. Build the image from the Dockerfile.
+  3. Run the server locally and test the ``/data`` endpoint using curl.